imagineLife/big-site/content/mongo/performance/indexes-wildcard.md

 ## using projections in wildcard indexes

-this wil wildcard index on all subfields in the `waveMeasurement` object
+this will wildcard index on all subfields in a `waveMeasurement` object in a document.

 ```bash
 db.sample_data.createIndex({$**: 1}, {wildcardProjection: {waveMeasurement: 1}})